 Students may enter the program in either the fall or spring term.
 In order to be considered for the fall term, students should have all their application admission materials into the graduate school by June 1.
 For the spring term, all materials should be in no later than November 1.

 Note: You may request an early admission decision for the fall term.
-In this case, all materials must be in the graduate school by April 1 for a mid-April decision.
+In this case, all materials must be in the graduate school by April 1.

 Admission is granted on a competitive, space available basis.